jake2323livecom/mod_3_practical/README.md

 ## Step 2 - Clone the practical exam repository

 * On your lab VM, generate an SSH key-pair.

 * Add the new public key to your profile in Gitlab.

 * Clone the exam repo to your lab VM using SSH and go into the top-level directory of the repo.

 * Create a new branch from the _development_ branch, and name it `StudX-Practical`, where `X` is your personal student number.

 <br/>

 # Task 2 - Finish the `partial_inventory.py` dynamic inventory script

-Each of the following steps will have you either complete a section or create code from scratch in the `partial_inventory.py` in the `ansible` directory.
+All of the steps within Task 2 will have you either complete a section or create code from scratch in the `partial_inventory.py` within the `playbooks` directory.
 Each of the following steps will correlate to an appropriately labeled comment within the script so that you will know what the directions are referencing.

 <br/>